Soulflare3/SteamMonsterMinigameJoinScript/README.md

 This project is open-source [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) on GitHub.
 There are different ways you can help:

 - Find a Pull Request that's marked `needs testing`.
-Run that version of the script for a while and watch the console for errors.
-If there's no errors, pay attention to what the changes are doing gameplay-wise, and make sure it's doing what it's supposed to do.
+Run that version of the script and watch the console for errors.
+If there's no errors, pay attention to what the changes are doing, and make sure it's doing what it's supposed to do.
 - Find an Issue that's marked `help wanted`.
 Make the changes needed by that issue, and create a Pull Request with your enhancement or bugfix.
 - Pick an item off the TODO list, below, and implement it.
 When it's done (and tested and working), create a Pull Request.
 - Got an idea for an improvement that's not already listed?
 Code it up, test it out, then make a Pull Request when it's ready.